adennis42/tax-forms-java-exercise/README.md

 Authentication, authorization, and users are outside the scope of the exercise.

-One entity table is provided: `TaxForm` [See src/main/java/consulting/reason/taxformsexample/entity/TaxForm.java](src/main/java/consulting/reason/tax_forms_api/entity/TaxForm.java).
+One entity and table is provided: `TaxForm` [See src/main/java/consulting/reason/taxformsexample/entity/TaxForm.java](src/main/java/consulting/reason/tax_forms_api/entity/TaxForm.java).

 This entity has the following columns:
 - id (Integer and primary key)
 - form_year (Integer)